New Teachers >>

 Following is a quick explanation of "organizational silence", how it might be affecting your school culture, and a FEW TIPS for beginning to cultivate teacher voice on the job.🎙

-Organizational silence can be really challenging.
-When teachers don't feel like they can speak out about school-level decisions, feel fear and trepidation related to school policies, experience true lack of support and negative repercussions when seeking that support, and risk becoming a target or getting "written up" for sharing new ideas or disagreeing with supervisor views...teachers are experiencing the downfalls of organizational silence.
+Organizational silence can be isolating and painful.
+When teachers don't feel like they can speak out about school-level decisions, feel fear and trepidation related to school policies or changes, experience true lack of support and negative repercussions when seeking that support, and risk becoming a target or getting "written up" for sharing new ideas or disagreeing with supervisor views...teachers are experiencing the downfalls and destruction of organizational silence.

 When we feel threatened by having to "stay quiet" about an important issue, this can be extremely difficult and cause ethical, even moral conflict, for us as educators.

 Organizational silence "puts the brakes" on real school harmony and cohesion.
 It divides rather than unites teachers and stakeholders.
-It also makes us feel devalued, especially when we are required to "stay quiet" about a situation involving students we are teaching, at the command of administrators who are in charge of those outcomes.
+It also makes us feel devalued, especially when we are required to "stay quiet" about a situation involving students we are teaching, at the command of administrators who are in charge of those outcomes and who influence what we can or can't do in that situation.

 What do we do about organizational silence as teachers?